Alfred-CS/Alfred-CS/README.md

 - 👋 Hi, I’m @Alfred-CS
 - 👀 I’m interested in Software Development, I am passionate about Machine Learning.
 - 🌱 I’m currently developing with Java and Python.
-Currently finishing up my Data Analytics MSC w/ Western Governers University
+Currently finishing up my Masters in Computer Science with Georgia Tech
-- 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me: Email AlfredCS@protonmail.com

 <!---